 The Credit Union manages interest rate risk through interest rate swaps.
-These derivatives are classified as FVTPL and measured at FV and are reported as assets where they have a positive fair value and as liabilities where they have a negative fair value, shown in both cases on the statement of financial position.
+These derivatives are classified as fair value through profit and loss and measured at fair value and are reported as assets where they have a positive fair value and as liabilities where they have a negative fair value, shown in both cases on the statement of financial position.